Jettence

 In salsa, they solved this issue ages ago with a concept called “shines”, where the leader lets go of the follower’s hands and they both have a solo moment to improvise and express themselves in the music (literally, a moment to “shine”).
 This usually happens during the second part of the song, so women have the freedom to show off their musicality literally every time they are asked to dance.

-8. Musicality Is Encouraged
+8. Musicality Is Encouraged in Salsa

 Musicality is of course a part of every dance style, but I feel like salsa dancers are taking it to the next level.
 Firstly, salsa music is not electronic and consists of many instruments (up to 13 musicians in one salsa orchestra), therefore dancers can use many different sounds in the song to inform their dance.
 Secondly, salsa musicians love improvised solos, so whenever you hear some of these instruments go wild and play, you as a dancer are free to do the same.